Course Record: Greg Gleason 12:59:33, Katie Knoll 17:33:38

 Event Capped at 50 Participants!

-The Lodgepole Voyage: If you are into more of a self supported, ultra endurance, adventure type of race than this is the race for you!
+The Lodgepole Voyage: If you are an ultra endurance, adventure type of racer, than this is the race for you!
 This race is not for beginners as it is a very challenging ride.
-You must have completed the Pine Island-Gravel Odyssey, or a similar race of at least 100 miles before registering for this event!
+You must have completed the Pine Island-Gravel Odyssey 110 miler, or a similar race of at least 100 miles before registering for this event!
 It is an ultra, 210 mile ride that will take you on a tour through both the Northern and Southern Black Hills of South Dakota.
 There is a total of approx. 185-190 miles of gravel, with the rest being pavement.
 It is a challenging course with about 13,000 ft. of climbing!!
 The gravel in the hills is unique in that there aren’t a lot of rolling hills.
 You will usually be doing long steady climbs and descents on roads that don’t make many 90 degree turns, but rather wind their way through the beautiful Black Hills landscape.
 During the ride you will get to enjoy a section of the famed Mickelson Trail where you will take a “car free”, winding path through the woods, crossing a multitude of bridges and going through 3 tunnels!
-We call this a self supported race, in that there are no aid stations and you are responsible for getting yourself back to the start if you can't finish the race.
+There are no aid stations and you are responsible for getting yourself back to the start if you can't finish the race.
 But don't worry, you can get aid by bringing along your support crew where they can meet you at the 4 checkpoints for resupply, give you moral support, and will be there should you need to abandon the race for any reason.
 Or you can purchase a Ridge Rider Rescue to get you drop bags to each of the 4 checkpoints and who will get you a ride back to town should you have to abandon the race.

 All riders will have from 5am to 2:30am to complete the ride!
 After this you will not be given a finishing time, and there won’t be anyone or anything at the finish line!